False Positive on an Ovulation Test: 6 Reasons They Happen

 For the most accurate results, follow these best practices:

 • Check the expiration date.
-If the ovulation kit has expired, toss it and get a new one.
+If the ovulation kit has expired, get a new one.

 • Test twice a day.
 If you have a quick LH surge and test once a day, you could miss it.